jeffallen007/what-would-she-say/README.md

 ## Project summary

 What Would (S)he Say is a Generative AI chatbot application that showcases multiple "personas".
-You can ask the chatbot anything you would like and it will respond in the persona's tone, style, and demeanor of the persona you have selected.
+You can ask the chatbot anything you would like and it will respond in the selected persona's tone, style, and demeanor.

 Example persona's include fictional characters such as Homer Simpson and Barbie, as well as historical figures such as Jesus.